 Instructions

-1. Put all the ingredient for the marinade in a bowl with the beef.
-Mix well and set aside for 30 minutes.
+1. Marinate the beef.
+Put all the ingredient for the marinade in a bowl and mix well.
+Add the sliced beef and throughly coat the pieces.
+Set aside for 30 minutes.

-2. In a medium size pan over high heat, add oil, garlic and chiles and cook for 1 minute.
+2. Stir fry.
+Start with the aromatics.
+In a medium size pan over high heat, add oil, garlic and chiles and cook for 1 minute.
+Then add the beef and cook for 3 minutes.
+Finally add the bell pepper and green onions and cook for 2 more minutes, stirring often.

-5. Turn the heat off, add hoisin sauce and miso paste, stir well until paste has dissolved.
-Serve stir fry with white rice.
+3. Turn the heat off and season with sauce.
+Add hoisin sauce and miso paste, stir well until paste has dissolved.

 Notes

-Store this beef stir fry in a storage container and refrigerate for up to 3 days.
+Store leftover beef stir fry in a storage container and refrigerate for up to 3 days.

 Nutrition